-The Eau Claire renovation project injects new life into an established but aged condo tower in Calgary's city centre.
+The Eau Claire renovation project injects new life into an established but aged condo tower designed by SOM in Calgary's city centre.

 The original home felt cramped and dark, and it was hiding a rather spectacular view across the city's northern plains.
 We were tasked to update the space in an effort to create a much more We dissected and reorganized the plan to open and unify the spaces - embracing the spectacular and rare view.